apache/cassandra-java-driver/changelog/README.md

 ### 4.4.0 (in progress)

-- [improvement] JAVA-2561: Mark DefaultUdtValue and DefaultTupleValue as not thread safe
 - [bug] JAVA-2556: Make ExecutionInfo compatible with any Request type
 - [new feature] JAVA-2532: Add BoundStatement ReturnType for insert, update, and delete DAO methods
 - [improvement] JAVA-2107: Add XML formatting plugin